kanors-emr/VerveStacks-docs/community/open-use-movement.rst

 * **“Microscope mode”**: import a capacity mix from any model and diagnose operational gaps (non-VRE flexibility needs) by slice and season.

+* **A maintained “middle layer” between framework and study**: VS acts like an operating system for ESOMs, turning raw global datasets into a consistent, documented starting point so that TIMES, OSeMOSYS, PyPSA and other frameworks can focus on questions rather than rebuilding inputs.

+* **Cumulative improvement at the data layer**: enhancements contributed by domain specialists—whether in nuclear, hydrogen, industry, buildings, or transport—can be evaluated and, when robust, folded back into the shared baseline so that future users benefit without having to re‑implement the same ideas in isolation.

 **Open Use** doesn’t replace open source.
 It **precedes** it with a credible starting point, so openness is measured in **time-to-insight**, not just code availability.